thomasbridge74/100-days-of-nautobot-archive/Day040_Review_and_Looking_Ahead/README.md

 - We learned about Job Button, Job Hooks, Job API, Scheduling, and Approvals in the following days 12 - 17.
 - We learned about using Git as data source for Jobs code.
 - We learned about how to process upload files in Days 21 - 22.
-- Job templates, testing, troubleshooting, Ansible integration were introduced in Days 23 - 29.
+- Job templates, testing, secrets, troubleshooting, Ansible integration were introduced in Days 23 - 33.
+- We took on a monster job creation for the next 6 days in creating a job to design future sites.

 If any of these concepts were unclear, now is a great time to go back and review.